 Authorization is the first phase of payment processing.
 During the authorization process an acquirer contacts the appropriate payment network (Visa, MasterCard, American Express, ets.), then the payment network contacts credit card issuer to make sure the credit card is valid and there's enough available credit for the transaction.
 If the response is positive, the necessary amount of money is reserved for subsequent settlement and transaction gets approved, otherwise it gets declined.

-Blacklist is a list of accounts that were previously processed and came back as irrecoverable (hard) ACH returns.
-Irrecoverable ACH returns include cases when account is closed or invalid.
+Blacklist is a list of accounts that were previously processed and came back as irrecoverable (hard) direct debit returns.
+Irrecoverable direct debit returns include cases when an account is closed or invalid.

-Blacklists are introduced to prevent problems induced by the fact that ACH transactions do not get approved or declined in real-time like credit card transactions.
-To eliminate waiting for a certain ACH return, every ACH transaction is checked against a blacklist before it is submitted to the bank for processing.
+Blacklists are introduced to prevent problems induced by the fact that direct debit transactions do not get approved or declined in real-time like credit card transactions.
+To eliminate waiting for a certain direct debit return, every direct debit transaction is checked against a blacklist before it is submitted to the bank for processing.

 The general practice is to do this at the end of the business day.

-Daily – once a day at a fixed time (automatically).
+— Daily – settlement is initiated once a day at a fixed time (automatically).
 For example, every day at 11 PM.

-Hourly – multiple times per day within fixed settlement windows (automatically).
+— Hourly – settlement is initiated multiple times per day within fixed settlement windows (automatically).
 For example, every 3 hours.

-On demand/manually – whenever end-of-the-day settlement message is received, i.e. cycle is closed manually via a respective API call or via the user interface.
+— On demand/manually – settlement is initiated whenever end-of-the-day settlement message is received, i.e. cycle is closed manually via a respective API call or via the user interface.
 For example, during the customer´s checkout in the supermarket.